Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Introduction

-An alternative way to estimating gradients was devised by \citet{garciasenz2012}.
-In their proposal, gradients are calculated from an integral expression, so that there is not need to explicitly calculate the analytic derivative of the kernel function.
-They also proved that such integral approach can be completely compatible with the Lagrangian formulation of the SPH equations, leading to the Integral Smoothed Particle Hydrodynamics (ISPH) scheme (named IAD$_0$ in the seminal paper by \cite{garciasenz2012}).
-It was shown that the ISPH formulation has the same conservation properties as the standard, Lagrangian-born SPH \cite{spr02}.
-In particular, a remarkable feature of ISPH is that it reduces the E0-error in the derivatives \citep{garciasenz2012, ros15, val16}.
+Another alternative way of estimating gradients was devised by \citet{garciasenz2012}.
+In their proposal, gradients are calculated from an integral expression, so that there is no need to explicitly calculate the analytic derivative of the kernel function.
+These authors also proved that such an integral approach can be completely compatible with the Lagrangian formulation of the SPH equations, leading to the integral smoothed particle hydrodynamics (ISPH) scheme, named IAD$_0$ in the seminal paper by \citet{garciasenz2012}.
+It has been shown that the ISPH formulation has the same conservation properties as the standard Lagrangian-derived SPH \citep{spr02}.
+We note that a particularly remarkable feature of ISPH is that it effectively reduces the E0-error in the derivatives \citep{garciasenz2012, ros15, val16}.

-In this work we dig further into the conditions that the ISPH scheme should meet in order to improve the calculation of gradients, which can become exact for linear functions.
-We found out that these conditions are connected with another basic SPH requirement: {\it the correct partition of unit volume}.
-Using one-dimensional numerical experiments we make clear the link between these two basic properties: {\it any enhancement in the partition of unit leads to a better gradient estimation within the ISPH framework}.
-The results of these 1D toy models are confirmed by detailed 3D hydrodynamic simulations of explosions, collisions and instabilities.
+In this work we dig further into the conditions that the ISPH scheme should meet in order to improve the calculation of gradients, which can approach greater precision for linear functions.
+We found that these conditions are connected with another basic SPH requirement, namely: the correct partition of unit volume.
+By using one-dimensional numerical experiments, we clarify the link between these two basic properties, namely: any enhancement in the partition of unity leads to a better gradient estimation within the ISPH framework.
+The results of these 1D toy models are confirmed by detailed 3D hydrodynamic simulations of explosions, collisions, and instabilities.

-Additionally, a new kind of volume elements (VEs), leading to a better partition of unit is proposed and discussed.
-The ISPH equations of density, movement and energy are consequently re-formulated within the Lagrangian framework, so that they become fully compatible with the particular choice of the VEs.
+Here, we propose and discuss a new type of volume elements (VEs) that lead to a better partition of the unity.
+The ISPH equations of density, movement, and energy are consequently re-formulated, within the Lagrangian framework, so that they become fully compatible with the particular choice of the VEs.
 The resulting scheme is not only fully conservative, but it also enhances the density estimation and the gradient of linear functions with practically no computational overload.